roryprimrose/roryprimrose.github.io/_posts/2008-12-24-performance-of-wshttpbinding-vs-basichttpbinding.md

 ---

 <p>
-I&#39;ve been performance testing a WCF service recently and working away at the bottlenecks in the system.
+I've been performance testing a WCF service recently and working away at the bottlenecks in the system.
 After fixing a few performance issues in the components behind the service endpoint (service implementation and beyond), I was still getting really bad throughput calling the distributed service.
 The service in this case is hosted on a Windows Server 2003 VM.
 While it is not on physical hardware, I should be able to achieve better performance than the results I was getting.
 </p>
 <p>
 After 90 seconds into a load test, the resources on the server got saturated and performance dropped through the floor.
 After this happened for a minute or so, timeouts and security negotiation failures occurred and test executions essentially halted for the remainder of the load test.
 I noticed that once service requests were no longer being processed that the server was no longer stressed (CPU dropped back down to normal).